laurakcleve/terrain-blog/content/unpublished/stone-pillars/index.md

 ![fade-the-yellow-and-red-another-angle](fade-the-yellow-and-red-another-angle.jpg)

 To fade out the yellow and red a little bit more, and to lighten things up overall, I painted some grey over some of the bricks.
-Not a solid coat, I actually put it on kind of watered down and blotted it away with a paper towel where I put too much down.
+Not a solid coat, I actually put it on kind of watered down and blotted it away with a paper towel where I put too much on.

 ![more-light-grey-and-wash](more-light-grey-and-wash.jpg)